Step 6: Build a dashboard to show your insights

 Check your work!
 Watch "Arrange your dashboard" in action

 Click the image to replay it

 Wouldn't it be great if you could view which sub-categories are profitable in specific states?

-Select Profit Map in the dashboard, and click the Use as filter icon in the upper right-hand corner.
+Select Profit Map in the dashboard, and click the Use as filter icon in the upper right corner.

 The Sales in the South bar chart automatically updates to show just the sub-category sales in the selected state.
 You can quickly see which sub-categories are profitable.

-Click outside of the U.S. to clear your selection.
+Click an area of the map other than the colored Southern states to clear your selection.

 Select the Year of Order Date filter, click its drop-down arrow, and select Apply to Worksheets > Selected Worksheets.

 In the Apply Filter to Worksheets dialog box, select All in dashboard, and then click OK.

 This option tells Tableau to apply the filter to all worksheets in the dashboard that use this same data source.